badlogic/marioslab-site/site/posts/jitterbugs/index.bt.md

 <center><img src="fir-plot.png" style="max-width: 80%; margin-bottom: 1em;"></center>
 --markdown-begin

 That's pretty good looking!
 The coefficients are initialized based on the assumption that we are running on a 60Hz display.
-I'm running on 120Hz, so you can see the time it takes the FIR filter to catch-up with reality.
+I'm running on 120Hz, so you can see the time it takes the IIR filter to catch-up with reality.
 After that, it's very stable and distributes the errors quite uniformly.
 Thanks, Scott!

 Discuss this post on [Twitter](https://twitter.com/badlogicgames/status/1602019223055785984) or [Mastodon](https://mastodon.social/@badlogicgames/109496641214552695).